imhotep/PGDayEUWs2016/ios/step6-adding-a-webview-loading-indicator/README.md

 so upon loading a webview your app needs a little time to get ready.
 Especially on Android btw.
 And it gets worse if you load large JS libs like AngularJS.

-To simulate a heavy webview JS payload we can add a simple function like this:
+To simulate a heavy webview JS payload we can add a simple function like this to `listeditor.html`:

 ```js
 // artificial delay to show why a native loading indicator may make sense